 However, having a video isn’t enough – it has to be optimized and targeted to your audience.
 There are many tools available to help you with this process, including:

 - Facebook Ads Manager – The best way to get started on Facebook ads is through their platform.
 It allows you to create custom audiences based on interest, behavior, and demographics.
 You can also target by location, device type, and age range.
-This tool is very easy to use and gives you access to metrics like cost per click, conversion rate, and reach.
+This tool is very easy to use and gives you access to video performance metrics like cost per click, conversion rate, and reach.

 - AdWords Keyword Planner – Google’s keyword planner helps you find keywords related to your business and competitors.
 You can even set up alerts to let you know when new terms are added.